slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"They called her witch because she knew how to heal herself."
 -- Te' V. Smith (Here we are, reflections of a God gone mad)*

-> *"Think as you like but behave like others.'
+> *"Think as you like but behave like others."
 'Never appear too perfect."
 -- Robert Greene (38th and 46th laws of power)*